christinachee/docs/how-to-guide/customize/custom-domain.md

 ## 3. Activate your custom domain

 * You will return to the custom domain list after verifying your custom domain.
 Click **Activate** to use your custom domain.
-* Now you can access Authgear pages with your custom domain, your default Authgear generated domain (e.g. `<YOUR_APP>.authgear-apps.com`) cannot be used anymore. **Update your SDK endpoint to use the new custom domain**.
+* Now you can access Authgear pages with your custom domain, your default Authgear generated domain (e.g. `<YOUR_APP>.authgear.cloud`) cannot be used anymore. **Update your SDK endpoint to use the new custom domain**.
 * The certificate of your custom domain is managed by Authgear, you may need to wait for a while for certificate provisioning.&#x20;